From Limited Labels to Open Domains:An Efficient Learning Method for Drone-view Geo-Localization: Experimental Results

-{ \textbf{(\rmnum{1}) Fully Supervised Learning}: In this setting, we utilize all paired data, where the proportion of such paired data accounts for 100\% as shown in Tables \ref{tab:university} and \ref{tab:SUES-200}.
-Compared with existing state-of-the-art methods, CDIKTNet in this setting achieves superior performance on both dataset.
-Specifically, on University-1652, it attains 95.02\% R@1 and 95.79\% AP in the evaluation scenario of drone$\rightarrow$satellite.
-Although it ranks second in the evaluation scenario of satellite$\rightarrow$drone, it still attains the highest AP.
-On SUES-200, in two evaluation scenarios and at four altitudes, CDIKTNet generally outperforms the advanced supervised methods such as DAC \cite{xia2024enhancing} and CAMP \cite{wu2024camp} and significantly surpasses Sample4Geo \cite{deuser2023sample4geo}.
-Furthermore, as shown in Table~~\ref{tab:university-seus}, CDIKTNet trained in this setting demonstrates superior generalization capability compared with state-of-the-art supervised methods when these methods trained on University-1652 are tested on SUES-200.
+{ \textbf{(\rmnum{1}) Fully Supervised Learning}: Compared with existing state-of-the-art methods, CDIKTNet in this setting achieves competitive performance on both datasets.
+Specifically, on University-1652, it attains 95.02\% R@1 and 95.79\% AP in the drone$\rightarrow$satellite evaluation scenario.
+Overall, it outperforms advanced supervised methods such as DAC \cite{xia2024enhancing} and CAMP \cite{wu2024camp}, while achieving performance comparable to that of the state-of-the-art methods QDFL \cite{hu2025query} and CDM-Net \cite{zhou2025cdm}.
+On SUES-200, across two evaluation scenarios and four altitudes, CDIKTNet generally outperforms advanced supervised methods such as DAC \cite{xia2024enhancing} and CAMP \cite{wu2024camp}, and significantly surpasses Sample4Geo \cite{deuser2023sample4geo}, while also showing comparable performance to QDFL \cite{hu2025query} and CDM-Net \cite{zhou2025cdm}.
+Furthermore, as shown in Table~~\ref{tab:university-seus}, CDIKTNet trained in this setting demonstrates superior generalization capability compared with advanced supervised methods when models trained on University-1652 are directly tested on SUES-200.
 These results validate the effectiveness of CDIKTNet for fully supervised learning.}

 \textbf{(\rmnum{2}) Few-shot Initialization}: To evaluate the effectiveness of CDIKTNet in leveraging unlabeled data for learning, we initialize CDIKTNet with only 2\% and 10\% of the paired data.
-The remaining training data are entirely unpaired.
-As shown in Tables \ref{tab:university} and \ref{tab:SUES-200}, CDIKTNet with only 2\% of the paired data achieves performance comparable to or even surpassing that of IFSs \cite{zhao2024transfg}.
-With 10\% of paired data, CDIKTNet achieves further improvements, surpassing most fully supervised methods and achieving performance comparable to MCCG \cite{shen2023mccg}.
+The remaining training data are entirely unpaired. { As shown in Tables \ref{tab:university} and \ref{tab:SUES-200}, CDIKTNet with only 2\% of the paired data achieves performance comparable to or even surpassing that of IFSs \cite{ge2024multibranch}.} With 10\% of paired data, CDIKTNet achieves further improvements, surpassing most fully supervised methods and achieving performance comparable to MCCG \cite{shen2023mccg}.
 Notably, as shown in Table~\ref{tab:university-seus}, CDIKTNet in this setting trained with only 10\% of the paired data exhibits even stronger generalization than these fully supervised methods.

 Furthermore, compared with state-of-the-art unsupervised methods, including EM-CVGL \cite{10589921}, AnyLoc \cite{keetha2023anyloc}, SegVLAD \cite{garg2024revisit}, and Li \cite{11010141}, as illustrated in Tables \ref{tab:university}, \ref{tab:SUES-200}, \ref{tab:university1652} and \ref{tab:sues-200}, CDIKTNet in this setting significantly outperforms them in all metrics on both datasets, despite relying on only a small proportion of paired data.
 In terms of generalization, CDIKTNet still significantly surpasses these methods, as reported in Tables \ref{tab:university-seus} and \ref{tab:sues-20012}.
 This underscores the significance of employing a limited quantity (e.g., 2\%) of paired data for initialization, as it serves to steer the exploration toward revealing deeper cross-view representations from unpaired data.